-Customer relationship management systems have many functions, but their first priority should always be delivering on their name: effectively managing customer relationships in order to provide value to your brand.
+Customer relationship management, or CRM, systems have many functions, but their first priority should always be delivering on their name: effectively managing customer relationships to provide value to your brand.

 Customer Relationship Management (CRM) means different things to different people.
 For some, a CRM system refers to sales automation and contact management software.
 For others, CRM systems focus on customer engagement, serving as a single hub of information on all past, current, and future customers.
 So what is CRM really supposed to do?

-Smart CRM tools improve the efficiency of customer service agents by making their jobs easier, providing guidance and contextual customer information at their fingertips.
-Response accuracy and speed are improved when the CRM supplies answers straight from the company knowledgebase.
+Smart customer relationship management tools improve the efficiency of customer service agents by making their jobs easier, providing guidance, automating repetitive processes, and supplying contextual customer information at the right time.
+Response accuracy and speed are improved when the agent desktop/CRM delivers answers straight from an integrated knowledgebase.

 When connected throughout the customer journey, a CRM can also provide a more consistent customer experience by providing a 360-degree view of the customer.
 No matter what channel a customer uses to communicate or who she speaks with, all of her past history is readily available and can be used to provide a response with the appropriate context and personalization.

-If your brand is relying on CRM software to maintain and nurture customer relationships, you need to evaluate it against some key factors.
+If your brand is relying on customer relationship management software to maintain and nurture customer relationships, you need to evaluate it against some key factors.
 Could you confidently answer “yes” to the questions below?

 Does your current CRM system…

 If your answer to any of the above was “no” or “not sure,” it may be worth evaluating your current CRM tool.
-Check out this Buyer’s Guide for further details.
+Check out this Buyer’s Guide for further insights.

 A customer engagement CRM system delivers return on investment in many ways: increasing agent efficiency, reducing contact center turnover, improving first contact resolution rates, and driving higher customer retention.
 Using a smart CRM solution, companies can: